 Energy Recovery, Inc. and its wholly-owned subsidiaries (the "Company," "Energy Recovery," "our," "us," and "we") is an energy solutions provider to industrial fluid flow markets worldwide.
 Our core competencies are fluid dynamics and advanced material science.
-Our products make industrial processes more operating and capital expenditure efficient.
+Our products make industrial processes more operationally and capital expenditure efficient.
 Our solutions convert wasted pressure energy into a reusable asset and preserve or eliminate pumping technology in hostile processing environments.
-Our solutions are marketed and sold in fluid flow markets, such as water, oil & gas, and chemical processing, under the trademarks ERI®, PX®, Pressure Exchanger®, PX Pressure Exchanger®, ATTM, AquaBoldTM, VorTeqTM, IsoBoost®, and IsoGen®.
-Our solutions are owned, manufactured, and/or developed, in whole or in part, in the United States of America ("U.S.") and the Republic of Ireland ("Ireland").
+Our solutions are marketed and sold in fluid flow markets, such as water, oil & gas, and chemical processing, under the trademarks ERI®, PX®, Pressure Exchanger®, PX Pressure Exchanger®, VorTeqTM, MTeqTM, IsoBoost®, IsoGen®, ATTM, and AquaBoldTM.
+The Company owns, manufactures, and/or develops its solutions, in whole or in part, in the United States of America ("U.S.") and the Republic of Ireland ("Ireland").